monsieurbiz/vagrant-mage-ansible/README.md

 When it's running, just go to <http://mage.dev>.

+Of course you can access to the Setup Wizard: <http://mage.dev/setup>.

 ## Coding

 The `magento` folder (which will be created during the provisioning) is the root directory of the virtual host.